kouky/MavlinkPrimaryFlightDisplay/README.md

 ### iOS App

 Use the scan button to connect to the Readbear BLE mini.
+Please read my article [MAVLink Radio Telemetry for iOS](http://kouky.org/blog/2016/04/09/mavlink-radio-telemetry-for-ios.html) to configure a ground-based radio station for use with iOS devices.

 ## Notes when using application with Pixhawk